 Top 10 Ways to Help Save Endangered Animals

-April 22th is Earth Day, and the entire surrounding week is known as Earth Week.
-It’s a week to reflect on how best to protect and secure a future for our planet, and all the creatures and endangered animals who dwell upon its surface.
+How can we best protect and secure a future for our planet, and all the creatures and endangered animals who dwell upon its surface?

 You may think that one person can’t make much of a difference, but that’s where you’d be wrong.
 Take our endangered species, for example.
 Many people think there isn’t much they can do as an individual, but there are actually plenty of things you can do right now to help save these imperiled creatures.
 Here are the top ten ways to help save endangered animals today!

 10. Buy Smart – Avoid Harmful & Black Market Products

 Over development, over consumption and habitat destruction are a major factor in endangering many animals.
 Buy ensuring you buy smart and don’t support companies who are actively causing harm to animal habitats and the environment, you can help save endangered species by preserving their homes.
 Do your research!
 Learn about the companies you buy from and where their products come from.

 Don’t buy items made of wood from rainforest trees or endangered trees.
 Avoid companies that pollute the local water supply.
 When traveling to an exotic place, you may be tempted to buy some exotic souvenirs, but educate yourself on items that may be illegal or trafficked, like ivory.

 Look at which companies are taking steps to reduce pollution and promote sustainability, and support them.
 Not to toot our own horn here, but at Safari Ltd, our products feature minimal packaging to reduce waste, and what packaging we do utilize is reusable, recyclable or biodegradable.